Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Abstract

 \section{Abstract}

-Every emission of radiation in gravity also includes a non-wave-like component that leaves a permanent change in proper distances of the spacetime it travels through.
+Every emission of radiation in gravity also includes a nonwavelike component that leaves a permanent change in proper distances of the spacetime it travels through.
 This phenomenon is known as gravitational displacement memory.
 Building up on a recently developed computation framework that harnesses Isaacson’s insights on a fundamental definition of gravitational waves, we compute the leading displacement memory formula in Einstein-\AE{}ther gravity.
-Our analysis represents the first direct calculation of gravitational memory in a metric theory with non-trivial asymptotic vector field value.
+Our analysis represents the first direct calculation of gravitational memory in a metric theory with nontrivial asymptotic vector field value.
 We find that an emission of scalar and vector \ae{}ther waves at a propagation speed greater than the speed of tensor radiation features unprotected causal directions with a priori unbound memory build-up.
-Based on the results, we conjecture a stringent exclusion of the superluminal parameter space of Einstein-\AE{}ther gravity.
+Based on the results and the existing constraint of luminally propagating tensor waves, we conjecture a stringent exclusion of the superluminal parameter space of Einstein-\AE{}ther gravity.